-When required by context in this Section, the singular shall be interpreted as the plural, and vice versa, and the feminine, masculine, or neuter gender shall be treated as such other gender as appropriate.
+When required by context in the Code, the singular shall be interpreted as the plural, and vice versa.

-The words "shall," "should," and "may" are used in this Standard as follows:
+The words "shall," "should," and "may" are used in the Code as follows:

 - Shall is used to denote a requirement.

-- Should is used to denote a recommendation.

-- May is used to denote permission, neither a requirement nor a recommendation.
+- Should is used to denote a recommendation. - May is used to denote permission, neither a requirement nor a recommendation.